Checkout

 Upsells and cross-sells

-Checkout includes options for upselling donors from one-time to recurring support, and the ability to cross-sell donors to other fundraising channels.
+The Checkout form includes options for upselling supporters from one-time to recurring support, and the ability to cross-sell supporters to other fundraising channels.

-In some cases, machine learning, a subset of AI, is used to calculate the appropriate conditions for presenting upsell and cross-sell opportunities to donors.
+In some cases, machine learning, a subset of AI, is used to calculate the appropriate conditions for presenting upsell and cross-sell opportunities to supporters.

-The pre-conversion upsell occurs before the point of conversion in Checkout.
-Typically, this upsell is presented after a donor has selected a one-time donation amount, but before they select a payment method.
-At this time, the upsell opportunity is an upgrade from a one-time to a monthly donation frequency.
+• Pre-conversion upsell: the pre-conversion upsell occurs before the point of conversion in the Checkout form.
+Typically, this upsell is presented after a supporter has selected a one-time donation amount, but before they select a payment method.
+The upsell opportunity is an upgrade from a one-time donation to a recurring plan.

-This upsell occurs after a conversion in Checkout.
-Therefore, presenting the post-conversion upsell to a donor cannot have a negative impact on conversion, making it an effective way to increase adoption of recurring support.
+• Post-conversion upsell: this upsell occurs after a conversion in the Checkout form.
+Therefore, presenting the post-conversion upsell to a supporter cannot have a negative impact on conversion, making it an effective way to increase adoption of recurring support.
 The post-conversion upsell will either position an upgrade to monthly giving or annual giving.
-The frequency determination is made automatically based on a donor’s behavior at checkout.
+The frequency determination is made automatically based on a supporter’s behavior at checkout.

-When a donor gives a one-time tribute donation and provides the tributee’s name, they will automatically be given the option to transform their one-time donation into a recurring annual donation.
+• Annual tribute upsell: when a supporter gives a one-time tribute donation and provides the tributee’s name, they will automatically be given the option to transform their one-time donation into a recurring annual donation.
 This option will not appear if annual recurring donations are disabled in the Organization Settings.

 Address autofill

-When Checkout is configured with a prompt for a donor to input their mailing address, address autofill helps reduce the amount of input required by a donor.
-Autofill results are ranked based on a donor’s location to display the most relevant results first.
+When Checkout is configured with a prompt for a supporter to input their mailing address, address autofill helps reduce the amount of input required by a supporter.
+Autofill results are ranked based on a supporter’s location to display the most relevant results first.

 To support organizations fundraising outside of the U.S., Fundraise Up implements autofill services that are best fit for a specific locale.
 This approach accommodates different types of address lookup, such as searches that begin with the postal code instead of the street number.